 Transit shelters are a mandatory program element.
-In addition to providing upwards of 3,000 new transit shelters, the STAP would also provide litter/recycling receptacles, digital displays, interactive information kiosks, vending kiosks, urban panels2, and eLockers (click and collect lockers).
+In addition to providing upwards of 3,583 new transit shelters and shade structures, the STAP would also provide litter/recycling receptacles, digital displays, interactive information kiosks, vending kiosks, urban panels2, placemaking kiosks, and eLockers (click and collect lockers).